ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 These two optimizations used together result in the most efficient interaction between C and RS, as consisting of only two roundtrips to upload the access token, run EDHOC and access the protected resource at RS.

-Also, a further optimization is used upon uploading a second access token to RS, following the expiration of the first one.
-That is, after posting the second access token, the Client and RS do not run EDHOC again, but rather EDHOC-KeyUpdate() and EDHOC-Exporter() building on the same, previously completed EDHOC execution.

-TODO: Remove EDHOC-KeyUpdate from this example

 ~~~~~~~~~~~~~~~~~~~~~~~
     C                                 AS                             RS
     |                                  |                              |